thejonathanma/azure-test-privatelink-with-nvme/README.md

 Running the script:

 ```
+az login
 python3 test_azure_nvme_privatelink.py
 ```

 ## Script Constants

 There are a few constants in the script that can be edited in order to adjust things such as the number of trials run or the vm image.
 Note that there are more constants in the scrip than the constants that are listed below.

 **TRIALS**
 Determines the number of times steps 3-6 in the summary above will be run.

 **DEFAULT_IMAGE_NAME**
 Determines the type of image that the virtual machines will run.